stevenbergner/stevenbergner.github.io/_posts/2005-01-01-basis-patches.markdown

 ---

-We look at patches (space-time cubes) of color image sequences and conduct independent (ICA) and principle component analysis (ICA) to obtain different basis functions.
+We look at patches (space-time cubes) of color image sequences and conduct independent (ICA) and principle component analysis (PCA) to obtain different basis functions.
 While the PCA basis functions optimally represent the data in a least squares sense, ICA basis functions are more suitable for entropy-based variable length encoding.
 Applied to